Indians in Botswana

 Indians in Botswana do not form a very large population.
 As of 2016, an estimated 7,000-8,000 residents of Botswana are of Indian origin, of which 3,000-4,000 are citizens of Botswana.
-Most Indians are employed in the retail, manufacturing, teaching and accounting professions.
-Indian emigrants to Botswana primarily come from the states of Gujarat, Kerala, Andhra Pradesh and Tamil Nadu.
+Most Indians are employed in the retail, manufacturing, teaching, and accounting professions.
+Indian emigrants to Botswana primarily come from the states of Gujarat, Kerala, Andhra Pradesh, Karnataka, West Bengal, and Tamil Nadu.

 History

 A few Indian families from South Africa migrated to Botswana in the beginning of the 20th century.
 Initially engaged in general trading, they gradually built up big businesses by purchasing dealerships for international products, and also successfully investing in property.
 Most of them acquired local citizenship.
 This was possible as Botswana permits expatriates with over ten years’ residence in the country to apply for permanent residence status and citizenship.
 A number of Indians who went to the country more recently have also become citizens of Botswana.
 Some of them have taken an active part in politics.